dune-copasi/dune-copasi/doc/docusaurus/docs/install_use.md

 ### Docker Build

-Advanced users, who may want to make modifications the `dune-copasi` code but do not to install all the dependencies may opt for a docker build.
+Advanced users, who may want to make modifications on the `dune-copasi` code but do not to install all the dependencies may opt for a docker build.
 In this case, you must download the `dune-copasi` source code, modify it, and build a new local docker image: